ibm-cloud-docs/FileStorage/accessing-file-storage-linux.md

 ## Implementing `no_root_squash` for NFS (optional)
 {: #norootsquash}

+By default, NFS downgrades any files that were created with the root permissions to the nobody user.
+This is a security feature that prevents privileges from being shared unless specifically requested.

-Configuring `no_root_squash` allows root clients to retain root permissions on the NFS share.
+Configuring `no_root_squash` allows root clients to retain root permissions on the remote NFS share.
 - For NFSv3, there is nothing that clients need to do; `no_root_squash` works.
-- For NFSv4, you need to set the nfsv4 domain to: `slnfsv4.com` and start `rpcidmapd`, or a similar service that is used by your OS.
+- For NFSv4.1, you need to set the nfsv4 domain to: `slnfsv4.com` and start `rpcidmapd`, or a similar service that is used by your OS.

 Example